 Tree and Wildlife Seed Sale

-Click here to print the Wildlife Seed and Tree Sale Order Form 2024
+Click here to print the Wildlife Seed and Tree Sale Order Form 2025

-As hard as it is to believe, it is time once again to be thinking about the 2023 spring planting season.
+As hard as it is to believe, it is time once again to be thinking about the 2025 spring planting season.
 If conifers, hardwood, fruit trees, and wildlife food plot seed is what you are looking for, then look no further, because Noble SWCD has what you need!
 Each year we seek out new varieties, and we think you’ll be pleased with this year’s assortment.

 Noble SWCD is able to offer the community lower rates due to the large quantity we order.
 This year we are offering all bare root seedlings from Alpha Nurseries, Inc. and Adams County Nursery.
 Bare root seedlings are taken home and planted in the ground right away and tended to through the summer.

 Over the past several years we have partnered with Merit Seed, out of Berlin Ohio, to sell wildlife food plot mixes.
 This has been a very successful partnership, and we are continuing it again this year.
-On the order form we offer three, and five pound bag sizes, but we can also order larger quantities, if desired.
+On the order form we offer three pound bag size, but we can also order larger quantities, if desired.
 We encourage you to look at the Merit Seed website at www.meritseed.com to see what they have to offer.
 Through this sale seed can be purchased at the same price you’d buy it at Merit’s store in Berlin, but producers save in shipping cost, which can be very expensive when dealing with a 50 pound bag of seed.

-2024 Tree and Wildlife Seed Descriptions
+2025 Tree and Wildlife Seed Descriptions

 Eastern White Pine – Fast growing 90 to100 feet.
 Spread 25 to 40 feet.
 A five needled pine, with soft, light green-blue needles, 4 inches long.
 Can tolerate dry, rocky soil.
 Grows in normal moisture conditions but can tolerate wet, swampy areas.
 Excellent ornamental tree for specimens, naturalizing, windbreak or dense screen.
 Can be easily restrained to manageable height by pruning.
 For screen or Christmas trees, shear when new growth appears.
 It is easily controlled, and is good for small properties as well as field plantings.
 Also widely used for Christmas trees and timber.